Mill-Pond-Research/Bubble/README.md

 # Bubble by Mill Pond Research

 Bubble is a modern, intuitive thought-capturing application designed to help you organize and manage your ideas efficiently.
+Available as both a web app and a desktop application.

 ![Bubble Application Screenshot](img/Bubble.PNG)